 Direct Ngāi Tahu representation

-Our current Tumu Taiao members make a valuable contribution to Council’s governance and operations, including greater efficiency in planning and consenting processes, reduced costs for Council and consent applicants, and improved enforcement decisions.
+Under the provisions of the Local Government Act 2002 the Tumu Taiao were not able to vote at Council meetings, however they made a valuable contribution to Council’s governance and operations, including greater efficiency in planning and consenting processes, reduced costs for Council and consent applicants, and improved enforcement decisions.

 In 2019, in anticipation of the expiry of the Environment Canterbury (Transitional Governance Arrangements) Act 2016, Environment Canterbury and Te Rūnanga o Ngāi Tahu put forward a Local Bill which sought to continue mana whenua representation on Council.

 That attempt to reinstate this representation by way of a local Bill in 2019 did not pass its first reading in Parliament.